ryanq47/logec/README.md

 **Configuration:** <br>

-There is a fair amount of configuration available,or coming to logec in future updates.
+There is a fair amount of configuration coming to logec in future updates.
 For now, you can customize the locations of your logs with log_locations.yml <br>

 ![image](https://user-images.githubusercontent.com/91687869/200753280-6a953530-ef46-4ed9-a498-ec63e9c085d2.png)